pandasrcute/cse15l-lab-reports/lab-reports-1-week-2.md

 4. Type in the command below and replace `zz` with the letters in your course-specific account (for clarification, it's "one(1), five(5), l")<br>
 `$ ssh cs15lsp22zz@ieng6.ucsd.edu`

-5. If this is the first time you've connected to this server, a message like this may pop up.
+5. If this is the first time you've connected to this server, a message like this may pop up.<br>
 ```
 ssh cs15lsp22zz@ieng6.ucsd.edu

 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't